wzh1895/Stock-and-Flow-in-Python/readme.md

 python3 main.py
 ```

-Then you can load the model with graphic interface.
+Then you can load the model in the graphic interface.

 ## TODO